aosp-mirror/platform_system_core/init/README.md

   As of Android O, processes can also request capabilities directly in their .rc files.
 See the "capabilities" option below.

-`group <groupname> [ <groupname>\* ]`
-> Change to 'groupname' before exec'ing this service.
-Additional groupnames beyond the (required) first one are used to set the supplemental groups of the process (via setgroups()).
-  Currently defaults to root.  (??? probably should default to nobody)

-`capabilities <capability> [ <capability>\* ]`
-> Set capabilities when exec'ing this service. 'capability' should be a Linux capability without the "CAP\_" prefix, like "NET\_ADMIN" or "SETPCAP".
-See http://man7.org/linux/man-pages/man7/capabilities.7.html for a list of Linux capabilities.

-`setrlimit <resource> <cur> <max>`
-> This applies the given rlimit to the service. rlimits are inherited by child processes, so this effectively applies the given rlimit to the process tree started by this service.
-  It is parsed similarly to the setrlimit command specified below.

-`seclabel <seclabel>`
-> Change to 'seclabel' before exec'ing this service.
-  Primarily for use by services run from the rootfs, e.g. ueventd, adbd.
-  Services on the system partition can instead use policy-defined transitions based on their file security context.
-  If not specified and no transition is defined in policy, defaults to the init context.

-`oneshot`
-> Do not restart the service when it exits.

-`class <name> [ <name>\* ]`
-> Specify class names for the service.
-All services in a named class may be started or stopped together.
-A service is in the class "default" if one is not specified via the class option.
-Additional classnames beyond the (required) first one are used to group services.
-`animation class`
-> 'animation' class should include all services necessary for both boot animation and shutdown animation.
-As these services can be launched very early during bootup and can run until the last stage of shutdown, access to /data partition is not guaranteed.
-These services can check files under /data but it should not keep files opened and should work when /data is not available.

-`onrestart`
-> Execute a Command (see below) when service restarts.

 `writepid <file> [ <file>\* ]`
 > Write the child's pid to the given files when it forks.
 Meant for cgroup/cpuset usage.
 If no files under /dev/cpuset/ are specified, but the system property 'ro.cpuset.default' is set to a non-empty cpuset name (e.g.
   '/foreground'), then the pid is written to file /dev/cpuset/_cpuset\_name_/tasks.

-`priority <priority>`
-> Scheduling priority of the service process.
-This value has to be in range -20 to 19.
-Default priority is 0.
-Priority is set via setpriority().

-`namespace <pid|mnt>`
-> Enter a new PID or mount namespace when forking the service.

-`oom_score_adjust <value>`
-> Sets the child's /proc/self/oom\_score\_adj to the specified value, which must range from -1000 to 1000.

-`memcg.swappiness <value>`
-> Sets the child's memory.swappiness to the specified value (only if memcg is mounted), which must be equal or greater than 0.

-`memcg.soft_limit_in_bytes <value>`
-> Sets the child's memory.soft_limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.

-`memcg.limit_in_bytes <value>`
-> Sets the child's memory.limit_in_bytes to the specified value (only if memcg is mounted), which must be equal or greater than 0.

-`shutdown <shutdown_behavior>`
-> Set shutdown behavior of the service process.
-When this is not specified, the service is killed during shutdown process by using SIGTERM and SIGKILL.
-  The service with shutdown_behavior of "critical" is not killed during shutdown until shutdown times out.
-When shutdown times out, even services tagged with "shutdown critical" will be killed.
-When the service tagged with "shutdown critical" is not running when shut down starts, it will be started.

 Triggers